axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-01-Stellar-GMP-v1.0.0.md

 PROVER_ADMIN=[prover admin who is responsible for the contract's operations] DEPOSIT_VALUE=[deposit value]
 REWARD_AMOUNT=[reward amount]
+RUN_AS_ACCOUNT=[wasm deployer/governance address]
 ```

+- `--runAs $RUN_AS_ACCOUNT` is only required for Devnet-amplifier.
+Do not use `--runAs` for Stagenet, Testnet, or Mainnet.
+- Please add a community post for the Mainnet Proposal. i.e: https://www.mintscan.io/axelar/proposals/274

 5. Register stellar gateway at the Router